Get a demo of Culture Amp

 How does New Tech Australia compare?

-People in New Tech Australia were much more positive than average regarding Decision Making, Voice, and Company And Leadership.
+People in New Tech Australia were much more positive than average regarding Action, Feedback & Recognition, and Voice.

-On the lower side, people in New Tech Australia had much lower favorable scores than average in Equity, Company Performance, and Social Connection.
+On the lower side, people in New Tech Australia had much lower favorable scores than average in Equity, Readiness, and Company Performance.

-The highest scoring question for New Tech Australia had 93% of people agreeing that We are genuinely supported if they choose to make use of flexible working arrangements (+9% compared to overall) while they were generally most positive about Contribution to Broader Purpose.
+The highest scoring question for New Tech Australia had 91% of people agreeing that they are able to arrange time out from work when they need to (+4% compared to overall) while they were generally most positive about Contribution to Broader Purpose.

-People in New Tech Australia were generally least favourable about Equity, and were most negative towards 'I believe my total compensation (base salary+any bonuses+benefits+equity) is fair, relative to similar roles at other companies' with 18% of people disagreeing (-5% below average).
+People in New Tech Australia were generally least favourable about Equity, and were most negative towards 'I believe that my total compensation is fair, relative to similar roles at %[Company]%' with 24% of people disagreeing (+6% above average).

 How long do people stay?